Maua-Dev/port_mss_action/README.md

-# clean_mss_template 🌡🍽
+# port_mss_action 🚪⬅️

-Template for microservices repositories based in Clean Arch
+Template for action, product and member management in Portal Interno project for Dev.
+Community Mauá.

 ## The Project 📽